The Apostle Paul – a nasty, complex character

 Paul and Judaism

 Devout Jews despised Paul and rejected his messages.
 The idea that their mysterious, perfect, one and only God could be incarnated in the form of Christ enraged them.
 They refused to believe that their God could die, or that a Christ’s death somehow addressed a primordial, sinful nature of humankind.
-Their messiah was never expected to be the savior of an individual’s soul, but of their entire people.
-The kingdom of God promised in scripture wasn’t in heaven, but was to be on earth in the here and now.
+Their Messiah was never expected to be the savior of an individual’s soul, but of their entire people.
+The kingdom of God promised in scripture was not in heaven, but was to be on earth in the here and now.
 Their prophets had foretold that the messiah was to herald in a glorious age in which Israel ruled and brought the pagan empires of the world to the realization of the glory of their god, Yahweh.
 The messiah was to build the Third Temple (Ezek.
-37:26–28), gather all Jews back to the land of Israel (Isa.
+37:26–28), gather all Jews back to the Land of Israel (Isa.
 43:5–6), and bring an end to the rule of the Romans.
 He was supposed to stop all exploitation, corruption, famine, disease, and war.
 Paul’s fictional Christ had done none of this!

 “Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified” (Gal.
 2;16, KJV,) and

 “Christ hath redeemed us from the curse of the law” (Gal.
 3:13, KJV,) and